 The idea behind a Windows Phone was ingenious, but the implementation was a bit stuttering for the end users.
 The problem was simply that some updates made it much worse than it was.

 The Microsoft Band 2

 The same happened to me with Microsoft Band 2.
-Until today, no leading manufacturer has managed to implement these sensors and functions (example: Smart Alarm) or integrate them into the devices.
+Until today, no leading manufacturer has managed to implement these sensors and functions (example: Smart Alarm).
+No one even made it integrate them into the devices.
 I don’t know why they fail.
 But that was the next device that was far ahead of its time and had finally be returned due to battery problems.